The invisible attack surface, made visible.

 A complete approval lifecycle, in one place.

 Every approval your wallet has ever granted, indexed in real time across 27 chains.
 Spender, token, amount, age, and risk — surfaced in one view, ranked by what can hurt you most.
-No more crawling block explorers to remember what you signed six months ago at 2am.

-Continuous Monitoring & Alerts
+Continuous monitoring & alerts.

 Set it once and stop checking.
 AllowanceGuard rescans your wallets on a schedule and alerts you the moment a new high-risk approval appears — by email, Telegram, or webhook.
-Treasuries, DAOs, and individuals get the same early warning the institutions get.

 Tools no other approval manager offers.

 Toggle approvals on and off and watch your risk score recalculate in real time, before a single wei of gas leaves your wallet.
 Plan your cleanup, model the outcome, then execute with certainty.
-No competitor offers this.

 Protection that travels with you.

 The dashboard catches the past.
 The extension catches the present.
 Every approval request is intercepted and analysed before you sign — unlimited amounts, unverified contracts, and known-malicious addresses are flagged in plain English the instant the prompt appears.
-The warning arrives before the mistake.

 Self-custody without self-defence is just exposure.